 The answer is yes!

-A 'normal' knee is a delicately balanced and quite odd system of joints.
-Any change in the orientation and functioning of the knee stemming from the lumbar spine (for example, a joint has become stiff at the base of the spine) will alter the normal movement of one or both knees.
+A healthy knee is a delicately balanced and quite odd system of joints.
+Any change in the orientation and functioning of the knee stemming from the lumbar spine (for example, a spinal segment has become stiff at the base of the spine) will alter the normal movement of one or both knees.

 Now the knee may well be able to cope with this, and you may not notice any symptoms.
-And there may be no symptoms from the stiffer low back either.
+And there may also be no symptoms in the stiffer low back.